jsoconno/architectures/README.md

 ```
 !["Architecture"](assets/part5-1.png "Architecture")

 You can also pass keyword arguments to modify attributes on an Edge.
+For example:
 ```
 ...
-    Edge(a, d, dir="both", color="blue")
+Edge(a, c, dir="both", color="blue")
 ...
 ```